ntropy-esa/biochar-systems-dev/content/en/modules/1-biomass/section-3.md

 - Is it primary or waste biomass?
 Although it is a subjective and changing notion, we commonly hear that biochar can be produced from waste biomass as opposed to primary biomass. <mark>Waste biomass</mark> is sometimes referred to as secondary, by-product, or side-product biomass.
 Waste biomass is seen as an undesired product for a given stakeholder. <mark>Primary biomass</mark> is also referred to as cultivated biomass or dedicated biomass.
 Primary biomass is the main output of an activity.

 The distinction between waste and primary biomass is used to emphasize that using waste biomass has limited environmental impacts, does not affect land use.
-In fact this claim refers to a subtle notion in environmental systems analysis & life-cycle assessment, a notion called the reference land or biomass use.
+In fact this claim refers to a subtle notion in environmental systems analysis & life-cycle assessment, a notion called the <mark>reference land or biomass use</mark>.
 More about this in the next section.